reachtsr/VantaShala/README.md

 Install MongoDB and make it up and running.

 Default Spring profile set to: dev
-If change needed provide the environment: -Dspring.profiles.active=dev Configuration available under bootstrap resources.
+If change needed provide the environment: -Dspring.profiles.active=dev -Djasypt.encryptor.password=XXXXXXX Configuration available under bootstrap resources.

 No explict configuration required to set to run on your local machine